 Our last stop in Vietnam was Hanoi, and many people who visit Hanoi do a day or overnight trip to Ha Long Bay located just a few hours drive from the city.
-A UNESCO world heritage site, the area has been drawing increasing numbers of visitors each year.
+Listed as a UNESCO World Heritage site, the bay and surrounding area has been drawing increasing numbers of visitors each year.

 Ha Long, which means “descending dragon,” consists of a dense group of about 1,600 islands made of limestone.
 They are covered in thick jungle vegetation with many being hollow and filled with caves.